 In the Atlanta, Georgia, area, trucks are often left to line up along highways due to a lack of parking, Cain said.
 “The parking situation can lead to thefts,” she said.
 “They cannot find anywhere to park, and some drivers will leave their units unattended.”

-Break-ins are “an ongoing risk that really never goes away,” Batista said.
-“It comes down to due diligence.
-That criminal element will always be there,” he said.
-“The more digitized we become and the more automation we introduce, the more processes and controls we need to have in place.”
+Break-ins are an ongoing risk, and the more digitized we become and the more automation we introduce, the more processes and controls we need to have in place.

 When a transportation company experiences a cargo theft loss, its Motor Truck Cargo Insurance could cover theft under a separate sublimit, depending on the policy, Cain said.
 “Some do not have any exclusions, and some of them provide a sublimit,” she said.
 “There could also be a warranty on the policy stating that certain precautions have to be in place.
 Companies have to put in the effort and the training to teach these drivers what to do and what to watch out for.”

-Cargo can be insured either by its declared value or at a standard price per pound, Batista said.
-“You want to make sure you are buying adequate coverage and the coverage that you need,” he said.
-“Not all policies are built the same.
-Essentially, you want to ensure the goods of others are protected while it is in your care, custody and control.”
+Cargo can be insured either by its declared value or at a standard price per pound.
+Regardless, you want to make sure you are buying adequate coverage and the coverage that you need as not all policies are built the same.
+Essentially, you want to ensure the goods of others are protected while it is in your care, custody and control.

 Targeted items may shift based on economy